£36.00 £60.00

 Cable Groove - these allow you to run your cables neatly underneath the handlebar tape, if your setup requires this.

-Polygon 590 SQ brake caliper, hailing from Taiwan and in production during the 1980s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 172 grams - pretty lightweight for a brake caliper at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Philippe (ATAX) Professionnel drop handlebars, hailing from France and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
+Made from aluminium and weighing in at 295 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW